ppy/osu-wiki/wiki/Tournaments/MCLT/4K2025/en.md

 ### Extra

-[^grand-finals]: Grand Finals — final matchup depends on the Losers bracket Grand Finals match
+[^grand-finals]: Grand Finals — final matchup depends on the losers' bracket Grand Finals match.
-[^losers-bracket]: Losers bracket Grand Finals bracket match.
+[^losers-bracket]: Losers' bracket Grand Finals bracket match.
 [^qualifiers-seeding]: Average rank between the 5 maps played during the Qualifiers stage.
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two Players have the same average rank in their Qualifiers result.